The service and API monitoring feature is used to monitor the API calls of applications.

-This feature module can automatically detect and monitor the APIs provided in the following web frameworks and remote procedure call (RPC) frameworks:
+This feature can automatically detect and monitor the APIs provided in the following web frameworks and remote procedure call (RPC) frameworks:

 - Tomcat 7+